Deaf rights movement: Cochlear implants

 Within the Deaf community, there is strong opposition to the use of cochlear implants and sometimes also hearing aids and similar technologies.
 This is often justified in terms of a rejection of the view that deafness, as a condition, is something that needs to be fixed.

 Others argue that this technology also threatens the continued existence of Deaf culture, but Kathryn Woodcock argues that it is a greater threat to Deaf culture to reject prospective members just because they used to hear, because their parents chose an implant for them, because they find environmental sound useful, etc. Cochlear implants may improve the perception of sound for suitable implantees, but they do not reverse deafness, or create a normal perception of sounds.
-The Deaf community still insists that a child not be fitted with a cochlear implant until old enough to decide for themselves because the affects are irreversible and could cause a lifetime of pain, regret, and hatred/isolation.
+The Deaf community still insists that a child not be fitted with a cochlear implant until old enough to decide for themselves because the effects are irreversible and could cause a lifetime of pain, regret, and hatred/isolation.